cashubtc/nuts/CTF.md

 where `num_keysets` is the number of conditional keysets this registration creates (after step 3 above).
 When `registration_fee_base` and `registration_fee_per_keyset` are both `0`, registration is free and the `fee` field MAY be omitted.

+The registration fee is mint-authoritative: the mint computes `num_keysets` after canonicalization, validation, default policy expansion, duplicate removal, and full-set exclusion.
+Clients MUST NOT rely on a locally computed keyset count as the payment authority.

+No additional [NUT-02][02] `input_fee_ppk` is charged on `fee` proofs for condition registration; `required_fee` is the sole amount retained by the mint.
+When `required_fee == 0`, the mint MUST NOT consume any `fee` proofs and MUST NOT sign `outputs` as fee change.

 When `required_fee > 0`, the mint MUST, for a **new** condition only:

 1. Require the `fee` field.
 Each `Proof` MUST be valid, unspent, from a regular keyset whose unit equals `collateral` (error 13017 for a conditional/wrong-unit keyset), and the sum of `fee` proof amounts MUST be at least `required_fee` (error 13044 otherwise).
+2. Compute `change_amount = sum(fee) - required_fee`.
+3. If `change_amount > 0`, require `outputs` with enough blank messages to return the exact change amount as regular ecash.
+The mint decomposes `change_amount` into amounts supported by the output keyset, assigns those amounts to the blank outputs, signs them, and returns the resulting positive-value `BlindSignature`s in `change`.
+The returned `change` signatures MUST preserve the order of the blank outputs they correspond to and MUST omit zero-value outputs, matching [NUT-08][08].
+If exact change cannot be returned from the provided outputs, the mint MUST reject the request (error 13044) and MUST NOT consume the fee proofs.
-2. Atomically, in a single transaction: mark the `fee` proofs spent, store the condition, and create the keysets.
+4. Atomically, in a single transaction: mark the `fee` proofs spent, store the condition, and create the keysets.
 If any step fails, none are applied — a failed registration MUST NOT consume the fee.

+The response for a new paid registration MUST include `change` when `change_amount > 0`, and MAY omit `change` or return an empty array when `change_amount == 0`.

 The mint MUST compute `required_fee` and verify the fee **after** the idempotency check (step 4).
-A repeated registration that resolves to an existing condition MUST return the existing result without charging again; otherwise a client retry would either double-charge or fail because the original `fee` proofs are already spent.
+A repeated registration that resolves to an existing condition MUST return the existing `condition_id` and `keysets` without charging again and without returning `change`; clients keep their unspent `fee` proofs and discard unused blank outputs.
+This prevents a client retry from double-charging or failing because retry proofs were already spent.
 The registration fee is mint revenue and is independent of condition collateral and the [NUT-CTF-split-merge][CTF-split-merge] solvency invariant.
+Fee change is regular ecash and is not condition collateral.

 ## Outcome Collection ID